Back River (Nunavut): Natural history

-The area around the river is full of wildlife, with many fish in the river, and caribou, muskoxen, wolves in the area, with occasional sightings of brown bears, wolverines and Arctic hares.
+The area around the river is full of wildlife, with many fish in the river, as well as caribou, muskoxen, and wolves in the area, with occasional sightings of brown bears, wolverines and Arctic hares.
 Polar bears are also found as the river nears the Arctic Ocean.
 The Middle Back River Important Bird Area, located on the river in the Pelly Lake to Lower Garry Lake segment, is a significant habitat for Canada geese, the lesser snow goose and other waterfowl.

 Like other areas in Northern Canada, Back River is subject to very cold weather and a persistent Arctic wind that gusts up to gale force.

 Modern canoeing

 The Back River constitutes a long and difficult voyage, taking over a month of hard work by strong and experienced Arctic (duo) canoeists.
 The Back is much more challenging than either the Kazan River or the Dubawnt River.
 Many rapids end in dense "rock gardens" rendering portaging often mandatory.
 Such portages must be conducted on bare rocks and occasionally unstable boulders.
 The need for portage is generally lower after a set of rapids known as the "Escape Rapids", thereafter very many rapids (but not all) can be run, as the river becomes less rocky and risky.
-Water level permitting, two further areas of runable rapids are notable: Sandhill rapids generally navigated on the left bank, Wolf rapids on the right.
+Water level permitting, two further areas of runnable rapids are notable: Sandhill rapids generally navigated on the left bank, Wolf rapids on the right.

 Bear spray is recommended as a protection against polar bears on stretches of the river near the Arctic Ocean.
 Cooking fuel must also be brought in, as the river is above the tree line, and all vegetation is low-lying and not suitable for use as fuel.

 The source of the river can be reached by floatplane from Yellowknife, N.W.T.
 At the end of the trip, a bush plane can be called in from Baker Lake in Nunavut for a landing in a prearranged spot in the tundra.
 One must make sure that a rigid canoe can be attached to the exterior of the bush plane.
 If not, a foldable canoe should be used instead of a rigid one.

 The river can also be travelled to its end, where a boat tow can be arranged to the Inuit community of Gjoa Haven, which has commercial air service back to Yellowknife.
 If planning a canoeing trip on the river, due to the weather, it is generally recommended to have navigated Garry Lake by August 8, the mark of the seasonal change to worse weather.
 It needs to be noted that being windbound can happen at any time.
 Due to the proximity to the Arctic Circle and the associated cold, any capsizing can easily conclude in hypothermia and death.
 A spray deck-equipped canoe is strongly recommended both for lakes and rapids.